-Your entitlement to parental part-time work Enforcement of entitlement to part-time parental leave
+Your entitlement to parental part-time work

+Enforcement of entitlement to parental part-time work

 Agreeing on parental part-time work

 Your entitlement to parental parttime work

 With parental part-time work, mothers as well as fathers get the chance of better managing family and job.
 They have the opportunity to work fewer hours following the birth of their child, and/or change the situation of their current working hours.